EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 - Components: A description of each work plan component to be funded.

-Capacity Indicators are measures of progress a tribe is making in environmental program development.
-EPA has identified many different Capacity Indicators for each environmental media or topic, such as air quality or water quality.
+- Capacity Indicators: Measures of progress (entered in the “Measures” field in GAP Online).
+Appendix I of the GAP Guidance (Guidance on the Award and Management of General Assistance Agreements for Tribes and Intertribal Consortia (Appendix I) (PDF)(86 pp, 630 K)) identifies Capacity Indicators for each environmental media or topic, such as air quality or water quality.
 Applicants must assign at least one Capacity Indicator to each work plan component.
-Capacity Indicators should be listed by number (e.g., “C.3.1”), as outlined in Guidance on the Award and Management of General Assistance Agreements for Tribes and Intertribal Consortia (Appendix I) (PDF)(86 pp, 630 K).
+Capacity Indicators should be listed by number (e.g., “C.3.1”).
 Applicants that want to develop a capacity area not identified in Appendix I should contact their EPA Project Officer.

 - Personnel: A listing of the staff positions responsible for each component.